ChthonVII/ntscjpng/README.md

 Input should be an 8-bit sRGB or sRGBA png file.
 Output will be an 8-bit sRGBA png file.

 PNG plumbing shamelessly borrowed from png2png example by John Cunningham Bowler.
+Quasirandom dithering method devised by Martin Roberts.

 To build on Linux:
+install libpng-dev >= 1.6.0
 `gcc -o pngtopng pngtopng.c -lpng16 -lz -lm`